PM (newspaper): Publication history

 The origin of the name is unknown, although Ingersoll recalled that it probably referred to the fact that the paper appeared post meridiem (in the afternoon); The New Yorker reported that the name had been suggested by Lillian Hellman.
 (There is no historical evidence for the suggestion that the name was an abbreviation of Picture Magazine.)

 The first year of the paper was a general success, though it was already in some financial trouble: its circulation of 100,000–200,000 was insufficient.
 Circulation averaged 165,000, but the paper never managed to sell the 225,000 copies a day it needed to break even.
 Marshall Field III had become the paper's funder; quite unusually, he was a "silent partner" in this continually money-losing undertaking.

 According to a June 21, 1966, memo from Ingersoll:

 PM was sold in 1948 and published its final issue on June 22.
 The next day it was replaced by the New York Star, which folded on January 28, 1949.

 Politics

-There were accusations that the paper was Communist-dominated, but others have said that the paper frequently opposed the policies of the Communist Party (CP) and engaged into editorial battles with the CP's paper, the Daily Worker.
+Chronicles has accused the paper of being Communist-dominated, but Anya Schiffrin has said that the paper frequently opposed the policies of the Communist Party (CP) and engaged in editorial battles with the CP's paper, the Daily Worker.

+In 1946, PM published some of the findings of federal investigator O. John Rogge into the inter-relationship during the 1930s and war years of authoritarian beliefs, armed militia groups, antisemitism and collusion between elected U.S. politicians and the German Nazi propaganda mill.
+Rogge had little success publishing his information elsewhere for many years.